blake122096/configure-ad/README.md

 <h2>Deployment and Configuration Steps</h2>

 <p>
-Before deploying Active Directory, we'll need to install 2 VMs on Azure, one will be a Windows Server for the domain controller and one will be Windows Pro machine as a client.
-We can name the server machine DC-1 and the client machine Client-1.
-We also need to make sure that both of these machines are on the same virtual network.

-Once that's done, we'll log into DC-1.
+Deploy two VMs in Azure within the same virtual network: a Windows Server (DC-1) for the domain controller and a Windows Pro (Client-1) for the client.
+Once deployed, log in to DC-1.
 </p>
 <br />
 <p>
 <img src="https://github.com/user-attachments/assets/ef543e6d-bb7b-4d64-a738-8154d99c527d" height="80%" width="80%" alt="server manager in DC-1"/>
 </p>
 <p>
-The Server manager should automatically load up if not click on Start and you should see the Server Manager icon.
-Click on Add roles and features and accept the defaults until Select Server Roles.
-We'll select Active Directory Domain Services.
+Open Server Manager (it usually loads automatically, or you can find it in the Start menu).
+Click "Add roles and features," accept the defaults, and select "Active Directory Domain Services" in the "Select Server Roles" section.
 </p>
 <br />
 <p>